uploadcare/uploadcare-ios/README.markdown

 ### Core level features only

-In order to integrate core level features only, such as local and remote file upload oeprations, you can use the following subspec:
+In order to integrate core level features only, such as local and remote file upload operations, you can use the following subspec:

 ```ruby